v8/v8.dev/src/docs/torque.md

 ### Callables

 Callables are conceptually like functions in JavaScript or C++, but they have some additional semantics that allow them to interact in useful ways with CSA code and with the V8 runtime.
-Torque provides several different types of callables: `macro`s, `builtin`s, `runtime`s and `intrinsics`s.
+Torque provides several different types of callables: `macro`s, `builtin`s, `runtime`s and `intrinsic`s.

 <pre><code class="language-grammar">CallableDeclaration :
   MacroDeclaration